finos/SymphonyElectron/README.md

 ## About:

-SymphonyElectron is an electron desktop client (with support for windows and mac) for the symphony communication platform.
+SymphonyElectron is a desktop client of the Symphony Communication Platform built for macOS, Windows 10 and Windows 7.

 ## Project Goals: